nextest-rs/nextest/site/src/book/test-groups.md

 These test groups impact execution in the following ways:

 1. Any tests whose name contains `resource_limited::` will be limited to running four at a time.
-In other words, there is a logical semaphore around all tests that contain the name `resource_limited::`, with four available permits.
+In other words, there is a logical semaphore around all tests that contain `resource_limited::`, with four available permits.
 2. Any tests in the `integration-tests` package will be limited to running one at a time, i.e. serially.
 In other words, there is a logical mutex around all tests in the `integration-tests` package.
 3. Tests that are not in either of these groups will run with global concurrency limits.